DHTMLX/docs-diagram/docs/api/inline_editor/beforeeditorediting_event.md

 ### Description

-@short: fires before the text value of an item is edited via the inline editor
+@short: Fires before the text value of an item is edited via the inline editor

 ### Usage